neo4j-contrib/spatial/README.md

     java -cp target/classes:target/dependency/* org.neo4j.gis.spatial.osm.OSMImporter osm-db two-street.osm
 ~~~

+_Note: On windows remember to separate the classpath with ';' instead of ':'._

 The first command above only needs to be run once, to get a copy of all required JAR files into the directory target/dependency.
 Once this is done, all further java commands with the -cp specifying that directory will load all dependencies.
 It is likely that the specific command being run does not require all dependencies copied, since it will only be using